Wednesday, November 6, 2024

 Now what?: A post-election appeal

-It is now the day after a devastatingly convincing Trump victory in which he won the electoral college AND the popular vote.
+It is now the immediate aftermath of a devastatingly convincing Trump victory in which he won the electoral college AND the popular vote.
 No Republican had won the popular vote since George W. Bush's 2004 reelection over John Kerry.
 Democrats regularly rail against the lopsided electoral college by invoking with pride that Hillary Clinton, who lost to Trump in 2016, had 2.8 million more popular votes than he did.
 In 2020, Trump was told by advisers that if he got more than 70 million votes, he'd be president.
 He exceeded it only to lose to Biden by more than 7 million votes.
-Trump's brain immediately ranted about stopping the steal.
+Trump's brain immediately exploded to stop the steal.

 He kept ranting until the Tuesday election results unveiled his shocking popular vote victory.
 Early morning vote totals had Trump at 72 million votes, more than ever.
 Harris had secured five million fewer.